 - Implement Multi-Factor Authentication

-If you haven’t read Part 1 yet, we would encourage you to do so first.
-In this Part 2 of the post, we outline the second and third phases in our roadmap for implementing a comprehensive IT security strategy.
+If you haven’t read part one yet, we would encourage you to do so first.
+In this part two of the post, we outline the second and third phases in our roadmap for implementing a comprehensive IT security strategy.

 Phase 2 Recommendations